Tong-ST/debian_sway/README.md

     **Now you ready to drive in to Sway**
     - First thing to do is check in .config file and read it and change for your liking ``` sudo nano ~/.config/sway/config ```
-    - something you might want to do is switch between language currently using ``` CTRL+ALT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
+    - something you might want to do is switch between language currently using ``` ALT+SHIFT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
     - Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end

 ## GO ALL-IN?
 (Barebone debian + Sway No others DE)